kennarddh/reactjs-boilerplate/README.md

 npm run prettier:check
 ```

-## Note
+## Notes

--   [`tsconfig.json`](./tsconfig.json) is for react app typescript configuration
+-   [`tsconfig.json`](./tsconfig.json) is for react app typescript configuration.
--   [`tsconfig.node.json`](./tsconfig.node.json) is for vite and other development tools typescript configuration that will not be included in build result
+-   [`tsconfig.node.json`](./tsconfig.node.json) is for vite and other development tools typescript configuration that will not be included in build result.
--   If you want to disable `pre-commit` or `pre-push` git hook you can remove the hook inside `.husky` directory
+-   If you want to add `pre-commit` or `pre-push` git hook you can add the command to run in `.husky/pre-commit` and `.husky/pre-push`.
--   If you want to disable dependabot you need to remove [`.github/dependabot.yml`](./.github/dependabot.yml)
+-   If you want to disable dependabot you need to remove [`.github/dependabot.yml`](./.github/dependabot.yml).
--   If you want to disable codeql analysis you need to remove [`.github/workflows/codeql-analysis.yml`](./.github/workflows/codeql-analysis.yml)
+-   If you want to disable codeql analysis you need to remove [`.github/workflows/codeql-analysis.yml`](./.github/workflows/codeql-analysis.yml).